Wars and viruses: Are robots less prone to market panic?

 If the swings are in response to the an incident, human traders can step in to smooth out the trade, Malrait added.

-Next, the algos may gauge the seriousness of the incident based on patterns of investor behaviour and economic consequences that followed previous such episodes.
+Next, the algos may gauge the seriousness of the incident based on patterns of investor behavior and economic consequences that followed previous such episodes.

-After the Iran missile attacks, the message from the specialised data-crunchers to the algos was: stand down.
+After the Iran missile attacks, the message from the specialized data-crunchers to the algos was: stand down.

 One was Geoquant, a U.S. firm which monitors geopolitical events and models the asset price impact.

-“We modelled our Iranian geopolitical indicator back to seven years... and put the current tensions against that backdrop,” said Geoquant CEO Mark Rosenberg, who concluded the risk would subside, with minimal oil price impact.
+“We modeled our Iranian geopolitical indicator back to seven years... and put the current tensions against that backdrop,” said Geoquant CEO Mark Rosenberg, who concluded the risk would subside, with minimal oil price impact.

 Another firm, Predata, applied its machine-reading algorithm to last September’s attacks on Saudi oil facilities, which had raised fears of a regional war.

-To predict what might happen next, the programme compares interested parties’ online attention to a subject, with the media coverage it receives, Predata CEO Hazem Dawani said.
+To predict what might happen next, the program compares interested parties’ online attention to a subject, with the media coverage it receives, Predata CEO Hazem Dawani said.
 The Saudi event elicited little reaction from military officials and policymakers.

 “The amount of news was far more than the amount of attention being devoted on the particular subject by investors, politicians, companies directly impacted by them,” Dawani said.